Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-The surroundings of the Canchos del Vadillo provide other highlights to complete this tour.
-We can, first, visit the San Román and Mina Marialina geosite as well as the Berrocal de Peraleda, located in the same environment.
-The granite boulders we find before climbing to the hill of Risco Sabino are remarkable and worth a stop for pictures.
-From this hill we can enjoy good views of La Jara to the North-East (Anticline of Vadelacasa) and of the Syncline of Guadarranque-Gualija to the Southwest, partially covered by tertiary deposits of the Rañas del Planchón and La Laguna areas.
+The surroundings of the Canchos del Vadillo provide us with other attractions to complete a full day.
+We can also visit Geosite 44 beforehand, which includes the Marialina mine, as well as Berrocal de Peraleda (Geosite 43), which is in the same area.
+The granite boulders that we find before the ascent to the Risco Sabino pass are remarkable and well worth a photographic stop.
+From this pass we have good views of La Jara Cacereña to the northeast (Valdelacasa Anticline) and of the Guadarranque-Gualija syncline to the southwest, partially covered by the Cenozoic deposits that culminate in the Planchón and La Laguna rañas of early Pleistocene age (A detailed description of the origin of the Rañas can be found in Geosite 5 (Rañas de Cañamero).

-Finally, one of the main attractions of the Canchos del Vadillo is their ornithological potential, a colony grouping the most representative birds of the quartzite outcrops, including royal and Bonelli´s eagles, griffon vultures, Egyptian vultures, peregrines falcons and other of a smaller wingspan.
+Finally, one of the greatest attractions of the Canchos del Vadillo is its ornithological potential.
+It is a colony of the most representative birds of the quartzite rocky area, including golden eagles, Bonelli’s eagles, griffon vultures, Egyptian vultures, peregrine falcons and other smaller birds.

 GEOLOGICAL INTERPRETATION

-The whole area is located in the contact metamorphism aureole of the granite batholith of the Berrocal de Peraleda de San Román, therefore all materials there have a degree of metamorphism, which affects the Armorican quartzites, the rocks that form this immense outcrop (over 100m high) and which extend to the shores of Guadalija for over 800m.
+The whole area is within the aura of contact metamorphism with the granitic batholith of Peraleda de San Román, so the materials that can be seen have a certain degree of metamorphism that affects the Armorican quartzite, rocks that make up this immense cliff over a hundred metres high and which extend along both banks of the Gualija river for over eight hundred metres.

-This land combines deposits of conglomerates and sandstones, which were deposited in the shallow waters of a sea during the Ordovician period, around 485 million years ago.
-Later, in the Carboniferous period (~330 m.y.) an intrusion of magma, whose consequences are visible in the spheroidal weathering granite boulders of Peraleda, provided pressure and enough temperature to alter both chemical and structural compositions of all these rocks coming from marine Ordovician deposits.
-This phenomenon of contact metamorphism has already been explained in geosite 34, “Metamorphic Contact”.
-On the geological map there is a white arrow indicating the direction to find the Canchos del Vadillo from the viewpoint.
+The terrain we are walking on from the viewpoint combines conglomerate and sandstone strata that were deposited in continental fluvial environments and the shallow waters of a sea from the Ordovician period, some 485 million years ago.
+Subsequently, during the Carboniferous period (~330 Ma) an intrusion of granitic magma, the visible result of which is the Berrocal de Peraleda, provided sufficient pressure and temperature to alter the mineralogical and structural composition of all these rocks from the Ordovician marine deposits.
+This contact metamorphism phenomenon has already been explained in the Geosite 33 “Metamorphic Contact”.
+A white arrow has been drawn on the geological map indicating the direction in which the Canchos del Vadillo can be seen from the viewpoint.